hik010/Converge-2dVirtualOffice/README.md

 ● Wrote Socket.io events to synchronize many user events including connecting, disconnecting, and movement, enabling users to see and interact with each other in real time

-● Created a 2D virtual office tilemap in Phaser that included custom work spaces and collision